-Evaluating a Multiple-Family Group Access Intervention for Refugees with PTSD
+Evaluating a multiple-family group access intervention for refugees with PTSD

 Abstract

 The purpose of this study was to analyze the effects of a multiple-family group in increasing access to mental health services for refugees with posttraumatic stress disorder (PTSD).
 This study investigated a nine-session multiple-family group called Coffee and Families Education and Support with refugee families from Bosnia-Herzegovina in Chicago.
-Adults with PTSD and their families were randomly assigned to receive either the intervention or a control condition.
+Adults with PTSD (n = 197) and their families were randomly assigned to receive either the intervention or a control condition.
 The results indicated that a multiple-family group was effective in increasing access to mental health services and that depression and family comfort with discussing trauma mediated the intervention effect.
 Further well-designed studies of family interventions are needed for developing evidence-based interventions for refugee families.

 Citation